Unit of Measure Conversions

 Name Symbol Value Description/Notes

-astronomical unit AU Originally defined as the mean distance between the centres of the Earth and Sun
+astronomical unit AU Mean distance between the centres of the Earth and Sun

 digit 1/12 diameter of the sun or moon Used to denote the extent of an eclipse